-The British Canoeing Awarding Body Stand Up Paddleboard (Race) Coach Training targets coaches who want to gain more knowledge about coaching athletes racing SUPs.
-This course provides the techniques and strategies for coaching Race SUP techniques to support the Course Training Programme.
+The British Canoeing Awarding Body Racing Coach Module targets coaches who want to gain more knowledge about coaching the specialist discipline of Racing.
+This course provides the techniques and strategies for coaching racing techniques to support the Course Learning Programme.
 The course is a mix of theory and practical activity to ensure everyone has time to try things out.
-The course seeks to support the continuing process of good coaching practice from the Coach Core Module with the syllabi written to focus on coaches who are likely to be supporting paddlers at introductory to intermediate level.
+The module seeks to support the continuing process of good coaching practice from the "Coach Core Module" either on the riverbank or on the water, with the syllabi written to focus on coaches who are likely to be supporting paddlers at club level.